Noncommunicable diseases increase risk of dying from COVID-19 in Africa

 The closure or slowdown in services is likely to further aggravate the underlying conditions of patients, leading to more severe cases of NCDs.
 It also exacerbates the susceptibility of people living with chronic conditions to COVID-19.

 WHO is working with countries to identify the challenges associated with providing essential services for people with NCDs and is supporting governments to implement strategies to increase service availability.
 WHO has assisted Member States in devising alternative approaches to providing health services, including increased use of telemedicine.
-Additionally, WHO has helped restore screenings for chronic conditions and has provided the basic equipment needed for diabetes and hypertension care in seven Member States (check this Carolina Cardiology Associates: pulmonary hypertension information).
+Additionally, WHO has helped restore screenings for chronic conditions and has provided the basic equipment needed for diabetes and hypertension care in seven Member States.
 WHO is also working to increase public knowledge about the strong link between chronic conditions and COVID-19.

 In moving forward, WHO recommends controlling the use of tobacco and alcohol because both increase the risk of NCDs.
 It is also important to ensure quality primary care and referral systems to help people obtain the right treatment at the right time.
 There should also be a range of medicines and techniques available to support early diagnosis and treatment of NCDs.

 Even prior to the current pandemic, NCDs were a major health challenge, impacting a growing number of Africans.
 In 2015, NCDs killed 3.1 million people in the African region up from 2.4 million in 2010.